syncfusion-content/fileformat-docs/File-Formats/PDF/How-to-use-the-HTML-converter-in-Visual-Studio-for-Mac.md

 documentation: UG
 keywords: Assemblies
 ---
-# Convert HTML to PDF file in ASP.NET Core Mac
+# How to use the HTML converter in Visual Studio for Mac.

 In your ASP.NET Core application, add the following assemblies to use Essential PDF: